 SUBS: Sudden Uncontrollable Bursts of Sarcasm

 I am a member of the SUBS community with a genetic disposition to the condition.
 The genetic line runs heavily through my family on both my maternal and paternal sides.
-As with most cases, SUBS affects every member in my family.
+As with most cases, SUBS affects every member of my family.
 Even my young nieces and nephews are showing signs of the condition.
 There is no getting through a conversation without someone’s SUBS showing through.

 Thankfully, most of the people I know suffer from SUBS, as well.
 In fact, SUBS is how I met Paul while I was living in Scotland.
 Him being British and all, he never expected that he would meet an American who could understand sarcasm and wit.
 If only he knew what he was getting himself into!